Free Independence and Unitary Design from Random Matrix Product Unitaries: Random Matrix Product Unitaries

-This sharply contrasts with the finite trace situation, where the Haar value of the OTOC remains $\mathcal{O}(1)$.
-For traceless observables, the Haar value is exponentially small in system size and so accurately reproducing it with RMPUs demands a volume-law.
-In other words, while a polynomial bond dimension $\chi=\mathrm{poly}(N)$ suffices for finite trace observables, capturing the correct scaling of traceless OTOCs requires $\chi=\mathrm{exp}(N)$, highlighting a qualitative separation in complexity between the two cases.
+This result contrasts with the non-zero trace case, where the Haar value of the OTOC remains $\mathcal{O}(1)$.
+For traceless observables, the Haar value is exponentially small in system size and so accurately reproducing it with RMPUs demands a volume-law operator entangled unitary.
+In other words, while a polynomial bond dimension $\chi=\mathrm{poly}(N)$ suffices for finite trace observables, capturing the correct scaling of OTOCs of traceless observables requires $\chi=\mathrm{exp}(N)$, highlighting a qualitative separation in complexity between the two cases.